cecad-imaging/qupath-extension-LMD/README.md

 of the extension.
 In case of any doubts regarding the workflow though, they still can provide a valuable insight.

-If you have further questions or want to report a problem, please [open an issue](https://github.com/cecad-imaging/qupath-extension-LMD/issues).
+For further questions or reporting a problem, please [open an issue](https://github.com/cecad-imaging/qupath-extension-LMD/issues).